ImTheTNT/java-chess-system/readme.md

 # Chess System
+A chess game made to run on colored command prompt windows (ex.: GitBash).
+## This project uses:
+* Java 8.

-A chess game made using advanced Java concepts for the purpose of practice and learning.
+This project was made solely for the purpose of studying and practicing basic to advanced Java concepts.